UPPMAX/UPPMAX-documentation/docs/software/ssh_key_use_dardel.md

 Click the `Add new key` link:

-???- question "How does adding an SSH key pair look like?"
+???- question "What does adding an SSH key pair look like?"

     That will look like this: